espressif/esp-thread-br/docs/en/dev-guide/ota_update.rst

 Download and Update the Border Router Firmware
 -----------------------------------------------

-Create a HTTPS server providing the OTA image file, excute the follow command on your Linux Host machine:
+Create an HTTPS server providing the OTA image file, execute the follow command on your Linux Host machine:

 .. code-block:: bash

     openssl s_server -WWW -key ca_key.pem -cert ca_cert.pem -port 8070

-The private key and the certificate shall be accpetable for the Border Router.
+The private key and the certificate shall be acceptable for the Border Router.
 If they are self-signed, make sure to add the public key to the trusted key set of the Border Router.

 Now the image can be downloaded on the Border Router: